Pushpraj2002/Pushpraj2002/README.md

 ---

 ### 🌍 Background
 I was born and raised in India 🇮🇳, where I developed a strong foundation in technology and computer science.
-I'm now excited about pursuing new opportunities abroad and have set my sights on **Germany**.
-In the near future, I aim to pursue a **Master's in Computer Science** at a public university in Germany to deepen my expertise and broaden my global experience.
+I'm now excited about pursuing new opportunities abroad.
+In the near future, I aim to pursue a **Master's in Computer Science** at one of the best public universitys to deepen my expertise and broaden my global experience.

 ---